-The focus groups, conducted in the middle of students' second semester on campus, continued the line of questions asked earlier in the survey: "From whom do you seek advising (on questions related to courses, major, career, etc.)?
-What types of advice do you seek?
-What are your thoughts on the quality of your various advising experiences?
-Which advising do you most value?"
+The focus groups, conducted in the middle of students' second semester on campus, continued the line of questions asked earlier in the survey: What kinds of advising did you seek?; What types of advice do you seek?; Which advising do you most value?; and What suggestions do you have for the improvement of advising at UIC?
 Some students demonstrated savvy in navigating the resources, while others expressed frustration with a seeming lack of complete information on advising resources.
-In the following review of the student's responses, representative student quotes will be provided for each response category.
+In the following review of the student's responses representative student quotes will be provided for each response category.
+Each quote is identified by the college of enrollment.

-The kinds of advising sought.
+The kinds of advising sought

 In the first interview question we asked students, "What kinds of advising have you sought since you arrived at UIC?"
 For this question, we were interested in getting a very general understanding of the advising they were seeking.
-The student responses fell into 7 categories: Regular College Advising/ Mandatory Advising, Support Services Advising, Departmental Advising, Student Abroad Advising, Career Center Advising, and other miscellaneous advising locations.
+The student responses fell into 7 categories: Regular College Advising/ Mandatory Advising, Support Services Advising, Departmental Advising, Study Abroad Advising, Career Center Advising, and other miscellaneous advising types or locations.